MarceliJankowski/MarceliJankowski/README.md

 I love having conversations and greatly appreciate questions (of any kind), so please feel free to ask them.

 ## Contact

-If you're similarly minded, got any questions, or just want to talk, hit me up at: marcelijankowski123@gmail.com
+If you're similarly minded, got any questions, or just want to talk, hit me up at my LinkedIn [profile](https://linkedin.com/in/marceli-jankowski). <br>
+Alternatively, mail me: marcelijankowski123@gmail.com

 ## Technologies

 Honestly, there's no point in listing the ones I use/love as this list changes so often. <br>
 I mean, knowing that three years ago I doubled in mySQL and did some database modeling won't give you much. <br>
 For all intents and purposes this info can be already outdated, I may have already forgotten 90% of what I did (and I did).